-This breakdown covers the six most-used AI interior design platforms in 2026, what their free tiers actually include, what paid plans unlock, and a clear decision framework for when each makes sense.
+This breakdown covers the six most-used AI interior design platforms in 2026, what their paid tiers actually include, what paid plans get, and a clear decision framework for when each makes sense.

 What Free AI Interior Design Tiers Actually Give You